Introduction

 5. Continuous monitoring: Real-time visibility into endpoint activity for faster threat detection and response.

-For law firm partners and leadership, the implementation of comprehensive endpoint security directly supports their fiduciary obligations in several ways:
+For law firm partners and leadership, the implementation of comprehensive endpoint security directly supports their fiduciary obligations in several critical ways.
+The legal profession's ethical framework increasingly demands that attorneys not only understand the risks posed by cyber threats but also take proactive, documented steps to safeguard the sensitive information entrusted to them by their clients.

 Protecting Client Interests